 Here are some quotes from the article and my takeaways.

-“The nice thing about [Delhi],” he says, “is that you can still roam around everywhere, without too many rules.
+“The nice thing about [Delhi],” Jan Taminiau says, “is that you can still roam around everywhere, without too many rules.
 The kind of freedom you have here feels great, compared to the Netherlands, where everything is carefully planned.
 For a creative person, this is excellent.
 I’m always looking for that kind of freedom in my work too.”

-Takeaway: I find that some of my best ideas come to me when I am out wandering around in the forests near our home.
+Some of my best ideas come to me when I am out wandering around in the forests near our home.
 That’s why I always have a small notebook and pen or my iPhone with me.
 I need to capture the idea in the moment or it will be lost.
 If you find yourself stuck for ideas about your next presentation, change your scenery.
 Go for a walk, visit a museum, hit the gym.
 Get away from your office and computer for a while.
 But don’t forget your notebook!

-As a child, [Taminiau] played in his grandparents’ attic, among discarded antiques: tables, chairs and lamps that could no longer be sold because they were damaged.
+As a child, Jan Taminiau played in his grandparents’ attic, among discarded antiques: tables, chairs and lamps that could no longer be sold because they were damaged.
 This fascinated the young Taminiau, and he still believes that just because something is damaged, it does not mean that it’s no longer beautiful or should be hidden out of sight.
 Instead, such objects become more interesting to the couturier, possessing an idiosyncratic, unique, vulnerable quality.

 “What’s most important is to deliver an excellent dress.
 That’s far more important than getting my picture into newspapers or magazines.
 I’ve never found that interesting.
 I’m not looking for pats on the back from the outside world.
 If I’ve made a beautiful dress, I’m very proud.
 That’s enough for me.”

-Takeaway: Focus on delivering an excellent speech or presentation.
+Focus on delivering an excellent speech or presentation.
 Everything else is secondary.
 If you do a great job, the recognition, contracts, etc. will come of their own accord.

 It’s all about the product, preparing the dress, and making the lady who wears it feel comfortable, strong and feminine.
 The rest comes second and always has. … “I make couture, not prêt-à-porter.
 I work directly with clients.”

 “I have the drive, I work hard and it has never been my goal to make money.
 I wanted to create beautiful things.
 In a world where almost everyone wants more, more, more, no one understood.
-Your supposed to go for the money.
+You’re supposed to go for the money.
 Increase profits by making things more cheaply.
 I don’t believe in that approach.”

 “This park [the Haus Khas Park in the south of Delhi] feels like my Postbag Jacket.
 In theory, an old mailbag is something to be discarded, not very nice at all.
 But I feel the opposite, I think it’s just fine the way it is.”

-Takeaway: We can improve our public speaking skills, but we should not try to change who we are.
+We can improve our public speaking skills, but we should not try to change who we are.
 Our authenticity is one of the most valuable things we can bring to the stage.